App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-As you shop for a vehicle and a lender, you’ll probably hear plenty of talk about debt-to-income ratio, which is your monthly debt payments compared to your gross monthly income.
-This is important when it comes to car loans, as it helps lenders determine your risk as a borrower.You may be wondering now, what’s a good debt-to-income ratio for a car loan?
-And if yours isn’t great, do high debt-to-income ratio auto loans exist?
-This post will answer these questions and much more.
+Your debt-to-income ratio is your monthly debt payments compared to your gross monthly income.
+This is important when it comes to car loans, as it helps lenders determine your risk as a borrower.Keep reading to learn what a good debt-to-income ratio is for a car loan, how this ratio affects getting a car loan, what to do if your debt-to-income ratio is high, and more.

 What Is a Debt-to-Income Ratio?